TheCodingDojo/student_md_docs/CA-OC/exam_info.md

 # Exam Info

+## General Info

 - It's common to have to re-take the exam, success rate is dramatically higher on the 2nd attempt.
 - **To enter code:** go to [https://learn.codingdojo.com/dashboard](https://learn.codingdojo.com/dashboard) or click back to tracks -> click exams at the top
 - 5 hour timer will start when exam code is entered (DM **if you run out of time** and are close), 24 hours to deploy
-- download assets and take screenshot or copy instruction text (in the event of an internet disconnection)
+- **download exam assets and take screenshot or copy instruction text** (in the event of an internet disconnection)
-- **if done early, ask instructor for a pre-check**, we can tell you if something needs more work and you can use your remaining time to fix.
-If all red belt requirements are met, you can work on black belt requirements without worrying about breaking things.
-- **DO NOT LEAVE without showing your instructor your exam**
+- open book / open notes / can use google
 - **NO HELPING EACH OTHER.
-It's easy to spot shared code**
+It's easy to spot shared code.
+DO NOT share exam info with those who haven't taken it.**
-- open book / open notes / can use google

 ---

+## COMMUNICATE WITH YOUR INSTRUCTOR

+- depending on class size, instructor may want to grade your exam with you right as you finish

+### DM Instructor When

+- Finished and ready for us to check it (double check it before messaging us)
+- If you get really stuck, depending on the problem we may give you a hint

+---

 ## What to focus on

 - For all stacks except Web Fund: **focus on functionality and red belt requirements first**, do not spend a lot of time on CSS, until you have everything working

----

-## ABSOLUTELY NO sharing exam wire frame to those who haven't taken it yet

-- this will result in those who haven't taken it yet getting a harder exam

 ---